CogComp/lbjava/lbjava-examples/README.md

 mvn lbj:generate
 ```

-and ten you can compile the code:
+and then you can compile the code:
 ```
 mvn compile
 ``